crcx/retroforth/literate/Rx.md

 Packing of instructions lets me save space, but does require a little care.
-Instructions that modify the instruction pointer must be followed by NOP.
+Instructions that modify the instruction pointer should be followed by NOP.
 These are: JUMP, CALL, CCALL, RETURN, and ZRET.
 Additionally, if the instruction bundle contains a LIT, a value must be in the following cell.
 (One for each LIT in the bundle)

+The reason for this relates to how Nga processes the opcodes.
+To illustrate, assume a stack with a couple of values:

+    #1 #2

+And a function that consumes two values before returning a some new ones:

+    :function * #3 ;

+If we were to use an instruction bundle like:

+    lit call add nop
+    function

+Nga will:

+    (1) push a pointer to the function to the stack (2) setup a call to the function
+    (3) add the top values on the stack (#1 #2), leaving a single value (#3)
+    (4) do nothing

+At this point the bundle is done, so control goes to the called function.
+But we now have only one value on the stack, so the stack underflows and Nga will crash.

+It's not forbidden, and this can be useful to improve code density, but exercise caution and be sure to keep track of this behavior to avoid hard to identify bugs.

 Muri uses the first two characters of each instruction name when composing the bundles, with NOP being named as two dots.